Endowus vs Syfe vs StashAway: Which Should You Choose?

 • No minimum deposit: Syfe stands out by not requiring any minimum deposit, making it highly accessible for new investors who want to start small and gradually increase their investment over time.

-• Diverse portfolio options: Syfe offers a variety of portfolio options, including a REIT+ portfolio for real estate exposure and a Cash+ portfolio for enhanced cash management.
+• Diverse portfolio options: Syfe offers Core, Income+, REIT+, and Cash+ (Flexi and Guaranteed).
+Cash+ Flexi often pays withdrawals the next business day if requested before 11 AM, along with other goal-aligned portfolios.
 This diversity allows investors to choose portfolios that align with their specific goals and risk appetites.

 Cons: